Skip to content

 Possible Pairing: Limited

 Despite being limited, first-person POV is often thought to be the most intimate because the reader is placed directly in the protagonist’s shoes.
-The reader will understand the protagonist’s limitations, biases, and motives, allowing the reader to connect more intimately with the protagonist, leading to empathy.
+They will more deeply understand the protagonist’s limitations, biases, and motives, allowing the reader to connect more intimately with the protagonist and leading to empathy.
+That being said, the protagonist can only know what they personally see, feel, and experience firsthand and have no way of knowing someone else’s thoughts or what happens outside of their own experience.

 Pronoun: You